 If your business has multiple owners, you’ll likely need a buy-sell agreement.
 A buy-sell agreement ensures that upon certain conditions—like the death or disability of a partner—the remaining owners are able to purchase your shares of the business, or your shares will pass directly to your heirs.
 This will prevent your beneficiaries from getting stuck owning a business they don’t want and can’t sell, and it also protects your remaining partners from being forced to deal with new owners they didn’t count on.

-4. Succession Plan
+4. Business Succession Plan

-If you hope to pass control of your company to your family, you’ll need a succession plan to make sure your heirs know how to successfully run the business you’ve created or sell the company without you.
+If you hope to pass control of your company to your family, you’ll need a business succession plan to make sure your heirs know how to successfully run the business you’ve created or sell the company without you.

-If you want a specific family member (or team member) to run the business, you should designate that person in the plan, and then explain exactly how and when the business will be transferred to him or her.
+If you want a specific family member (or team member) to run the business, you should designate that person in the business succession plan, and then explain exactly how and when the business will be transferred to him or her.
 If you want the business sold, you’ll want to start planning for that now.

+While there is a lot of information to take in, don’t fret!
 I’ll guide you through the process, allowing you to rest easy, knowing your family, team, and customers will be properly taken care of.